thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 sidebar_position: 8
 toc_min_heading_level: 2
 toc_max_heading_level: 4
-title: Why worry about eternity if life after death can't be proved? | Christian Apologetics
+title: Why Worry About Eternity if Life After Death Can't be Proved? | Christian Apologetics
-sidebar_label: Why worry about eternity if life after death can't be proved?
+sidebar_label: Why Worry About Eternity if Life After Death Can't be Proved?
-description: Why worry about eternity if life after death can't be proved?
+description: Is life after death real?
+Explore why questions about eternity matter and why Christianity offers more than blind faith or wishful thinking.
 keywords: ["Why worry about eternity if life after death can't be proved?","Why care about eternity when you can't prove life after death?"]
 ---

-# Why worry about eternity if life after death can't be proved?
+# Why Worry About Eternity if Life After Death Can't be Proved?

 In a world that thrives on tangible evidence and scientific verification, how can we reasonably talk about eternity - something we cannot test in a lab or observe firsthand?
 Faith in eternal life isn't rooted